G-Node/gogs/.github/CONTRIBUTING.md

 #### Bug Report Example

-Gogs crashed when creating a repository with a license, using v0.5.13.0207, SQLite3, Git 1.9.0, Ubuntu 12.04.
+Gin Gogs crashed when creating a repository with a license, using v0.5.13.0207, SQLite3, Git 1.9.0, Ubuntu 12.04.

 Error log: